tigellus/Markdown/4. Review on Chronic Obstructive Pulmonary Disease & Adult Respiratory Distress Syndrome/1 Chronic Lung Diseases/Chronic Lung Diseases.md

 [WRONG] Onset after 50 years of age, AP diameter increased, lung capacity decreased, percussion (hyper resonant) [WRONG] Onset after 50 years of age, AP diameter decreased, lung capacity increased, percussion (hyper resonant)

+# ~Question 10
+Which of the following conditions require a higher PEEP to be applied in recruiting collapsed alveoli?

+[WRONG] Asthma
+[RIGHT] Acute Respiratory Distress Syndrome
+[WRONG] Bronchietasis
+[WRONG] Emphysema

+# ~Question 26
+Which condition is characterized by an abnormal permanent enlargement of the air spaces distal to the bronchioles?

+[RIGHT] Emphysema
+[WRONG] Chronic bronchitis
+[WRONG] Pneumonia

 # Chronic Bronchitis - Clinical Diagnosis
 A disease of the airways, defined as the presence of cough and sputum production for at least 3 months in each of 2 consecutive years
 * Patients with Chronic Bronchitis, often referred to as "Blue Bloaters," tend to be large persons with cyanosis, edema, and relatively little dyspnea.